Cyber-Security-Club-HTU/CTF-Training/2023/Reverse-Engineering/Lab/README.md

 # ColdRoot CTF Challenges

 Welcome to the ColdRoot CTF challenges.
-Dive deep into the intricate world of ColdRoot, a fictional Russian APT group, and uncover their hidden secrets.
+Dive deep into the world of ColdRoot, a Russian APT group, and uncover their hidden secrets.

 ## Challenge 1: Frozen Byte